Postgraduate Course: Law of Climate Change (LAWS11301)

 Week 9: The European Union's climate change regime

-Week 10: Integrating approaches to international climate change regulation and the role of national laws
+Week 10: Integrating approaches to climate change regulation and the role of national laws

 Entry Requirements (not applicable to Visiting Students)